milosolutions/milo-qtcreator-wizard/doc/subprojects.md

 Subprojects
 ===

 Milo DB is slowly growing.
-Below are 2 lists of modules: one set of links leads to our online documentation, the other one can be used locally, if you build the docs on your machine (offline).
+Below are links which lead to github repositories.

 # Online docs